pauldorn/webdev-container/README.md

 Run the init.sh script to build out a Dockerfile and build your image.

-Once init.sh completes, you should be able to use the desktop launchers to run the IDEs This tool was developed on Ubuntu 14.04.
+Once init.sh completes, you should be able to use the desktop launchers to run the IDEs.

+This tool was developed on Ubuntu 14.04.
 If you are using another desktop OS your mileage may vary.